 Social media for real estate

 While so many industries remain hesitant with this new reality, we like to say the real estate industry has gotten a tech renovation.
-We’re sure you can attest to this, with friends posting about their home for sale, or someone looking for a tenant.
+We’re sure you can attest to this with friends posting about their home for sale, or someone looking for a tenant.
 If you’re wondering how to grow your real estate business, social media is the answer.

 However, the real estate industry is not exempt from the uses of different platforms.
 Social media marketing for realtors will have a unique strategy depending on whether you are selling residential, commercial, or industrial properties.
 Each social network attracts users for different reasons and it’s important to utilize them properly.

 The saying “A picture is worth a thousand words” applies to this social network.
 With its primary focus being curated photos that focus on the lifestyle aesthetic, displaying photos of your listings that catch a user’s attention is of the utmost importance.
 It’s important to get creative with content in order to catch the attention of users and utilize relevant hashtags in order to put your content in front of those interested in it.
 Don’t forget to geotag!